 This endpoint adds one or more endpoints of a service to a client.
 It removes all existing links and insert new ones.
 Once the insert is done, the client’s scope is recalculated based on the updated info.

-The response body will contains the old scope and new scope for the client.
+The response body will contain the old scope and new scope for the client.
 Here is an example.